suencc/d3-playground/ontouchstart/2016/02/11/reading/ee/culture.md

 Not only the change is local, the communication is also mostly local until a centralized "broadcast" system appears.
 That is the difference between "word of mouth" and "propaganda".

-The change from single source broadcast to multi-source broadcast (social media) would have some impact on how culture evolves.
+The change from single-source broadcast to multi-source broadcast (social media) would have some impact on how culture evolves.
 We see it coming but do not know where it would go.